-INTRODUCTION: Each week on Thursdays we have a Bible Study of the Sunday Readings for the coming Sunday.
+INTRODUCTION: Every Thursdays at 11:30am we have a Bible Study of the Sunday Readings at St. Anthony Parish Center.
+We study the readings for coming Sunday.
 The Bible Study involves a proclamation of the readings, explanation, and discussion.
 This is a liturgical bible study.
 We study not a single book of the Bible, but the 4 readings that constitute the Sunday liturgy of the Word.
-The study is conducted in person starting at 11:30am in the St Anthony Parish Center.
 Joanne Mercier, our Pastoral Assistant, and Fr.
 Fred alternate in leading the study.
+The study also includes a light lunch of soup, bread, and dessert.

 FR.
 FRED'S NOTES OR COMMENTARY ON THE SUNDAY READINGS Fr.
 Fred Babiczuk has assembled commentaries on the Sunday readings.
 Some of these commentaries he wrote, and some are taken from other sources.
-They are stored as a PDF in google drive.
 They can easily be printed at home.
 Click here for the folder.

 RESOURCES ON THE WEB TO STUDY THE SUNDAY READINGS